Vermont Department of Corrections: State prison facilities

 As of 2018, the Vermont Department of Corrections manages the operations of six prison facilities in the state of Vermont.
-There were 1,334 prisoners in the system in 2022.
+There were 1,422 prisoners in the system in October 2024.

 Vermont's former Dale Women's Facility in Waterbury, Vermont closed in early 2009.
-State officials were considering closing the Caledonia Community Work Camp in St. Johnsbury, adjacent to the Northeast Regional Correctional Facility, in March 2016 because of underpopulation.
+State officials considered closing the Caledonia Community Work Camp (adjacent to the Northeast Regional Correctional Facility) in St. Johnsbury in March 2016 because of underpopulation.

 While security is handled by state employees, services, such as health services, have been contracted out.
 There are 600 corrections officers.

 The State of Vermont contracted with Corrections Corporation of America to house inmates in out-of-state private prisons beginning in the mid-1990s, and has continued the practice.
-About 110 prisoners are held outside the state of Vermont.
+About 115 prisoners are held outside the state of Vermont.
 These prisoners cost half as much as the prisoners in state because of the economies of scale in larger prisons, and because only healthy prisoners are exported.